MPR-UKD/RGB-tri/README.md

 Type _"RGBtri -h"_ for more details.
 Some test data is available in the _"test-data"_ directory.
 A Windows executable is provided in the _"win-binary"_ directory.
+A Linux executable (Ubuntu 22.04.4 LTS) can be found in _"ubuntu-binary"_ directory.

 ![](assets/color-kidney1.png)